Properties of Krylov state complexity in qubit dynamics: Single qubit

 \subsection{Shannon entropy and inverse participation ratio}

-Now we look at the Shannon entropy $S_{\rm Sh}(t)$ and the inverse participation ratio $\Pi(t)$ computed using the Krylov basis \cite{Caputa2022-State-Complexity-Original, K-Shannon-Entropy-OperatorComplexity-JHEP2019} and provides the relation with the Krylov complexity.
-The Shannon entropy determines how a given quantum state is spread over the Hilbert space spanned by the Krylov basis \cite{K-Shannon-Entropy-OperatorComplexity-JHEP2019}, whereas $ \Pi(t)$ is typically used to analyze the localization/delocalization properties of quantum dynamics \cite{PhysRevA.102.022816}, expecting a simple relation with the Krylov complexity.
-They are defined as follows,
+Now we look at the Shannon entropy $S_{\rm Sh}(t)$ and the inverse participation ratio $\Pi(t)$ computed using the Krylov basis \cite{Caputa2022-State-Complexity-Original, K-Shannon-Entropy-OperatorComplexity-JHEP2019} and provide the relation with the Krylov complexity.
+The Shannon entropy determines how a given quantum state is spread over the Hilbert space spanned by the Krylov basis \cite{K-Shannon-Entropy-OperatorComplexity-JHEP2019}, whereas $ \Pi(t)$ is typically used to analyze the localization/delocalization properties of quantum dynamics \cite{PhysRevA.102.022816}.
+We check if these two quantities exhibit any simple relation with the Krylov complexity.
+The Shannon entropy and the inverse participation ratio are defined as,

 where $P_n(t)=|\langle\psi(t)|K_n\rangle|^2$.
 In terms of Krylov complexity, we get,